-The Writing test is tiered.
+As shown in Figure 18, the format of the Writing test is tiered.
 As Writing tasks are polytomous and elicit a range of student performances, each task is targeted to elicit language across a range of proficiency levels, rather than targeted to a single proficiency level.
 Tier A consists of tasks written to elicit language up to PL 3, while Tier B/C tasks are designed to elicit language up to PL 5.
 This is indicated by the large number in the colored rectangle in the figure.
 However, for both tiers of the test, DRC raters score students' responses to all tasks using the entire breadth of the scoring scale.
 Students can theoretically score anywhere from 0 to 9 on any task (in terms of the raw scores in the scoring scale), although the design of some tasks limits the possible scores.
-For example, Tier A tasks are not designed to elicit extended responses, so although the tasks are scored using the entire scale, these tasks do not elicit language above PL 4.
-Likewise, although Tier B/C tasks are designed to elicit extended discourse so that students can display proficiency at PL 5 or even PL 6, some students will score throughout the proficiency range.
+For example, Tier A tasks are not designed to elicit language above PL 4.
+Likewise, although Tier B/C tasks are designed to elicit extended discourse so that students can display proficiency at PL 5 or even PL 6, students' performances on these tasks may range from PL 1 to PL 6.